 Since avelumab is now FDA-approved for MCC that has or has not been previously treated with chemotherapy, it is now being used preferentially as a first-line therapy for metastatic MCC, while chemotherapy is not favored in most cases.
 Current data suggest that immune therapy works better if given prior to chemotherapy, which tends to suppress the immune system and make tumors more resistant to a variety of treatments.

 Although chemotherapy is no longer the usual frontline treatment, radiation may in some cases be used to good advantage early in the game.
-It synergizes nicely with immunotherapy.
+It can synergize nicely with immunotherapy.
 The immune system does better at eliminating small tumors than large tumors, and radiation can effectively shrink tumors.
-So, you may want to irradiate the largest lesions first to shrink them and decrease the cancer burden before using checkpoint blockade therapy.
-The immune system may then do better at eliminating the smaller tumor.
+If the response to immune therapy is not complete, individual non-responding lesions can sometimes be treated with a little bit of radiation therapy to make the job of the immune system easier.

 Q: What about the other FDA-approved checkpoint blockade therapies for melanoma, nivolumab (Opdivo®) and combination ipilimumab (Yervoy®)-nivolumab?
 Are they being tried for MCC as well?